 Traumatic Stress

-Traumatic stress can develop following any event that makes you fear for your safety.
-Most people associate traumatic stress with rape or battle-scarred soldiers, but any event, or series of events, that overwhelms you with feelings of hopelessness and helplessness and leaves you emotionally shattered can trigger traumatic stress, especially if the event feels unpredictable and uncontrollable.
+Post-traumatic stress disorder (PTSD) can develop following any event that makes you fear for your safety.
+Most people associate PTSD with rape or battle-scarred soldiers, but any event, or series of events, that overwhelms you with feelings of hopelessness and helplessness and leaves you emotionally shattered can trigger PTSD, especially if the event feels unpredictable and uncontrollable.

-Traumatic stress can affect people who personally experience the threatening event, those who witness the event, or those who pick up the pieces afterwards, such as emergency workers.
-Traumatic stress can also result from surgery performed on children too young to fully understand what's happening to them.
+PTSD can affect people who personally experience the threatening event, those who witness the event, or those who pick up the pieces afterwards, such as emergency workers.
+PTSD can also result from surgery performed on children too young to fully understand what's happening to them.

 Symptoms of Traumatic Stress